 We recommend that you make an appointment with the Writing in History tutors early in the writing process.
 Keep in mind that the department;s tutoring program tends to get very busy during some weeks of the semester.
 Accordingly, planning ahead is necessary.

-Tutors are available during semester weeks Monday through Friday from 9:00am to 5:00pm.
 Please make an appointment at least 48 hours before your assignment is due.
 We absolutely encourage you to make appointments as far ahead as possible.
-Appointments can be made online on our Writing in History scheduling site.
+In-person appointments can be made on our Writing in History scheduling site.

 After clicking the appointment scheduling links, please scroll down to the date on which you would like to schedule your appointment with a Department of History writing tutor, then click to book the appointment.
 You can also send yourself an iCal or Google Calendar invitation from the appointment slot.